Looking for an extra-tough, extra strong, extra durable label? View Product >

 All clauses and sub-clauses of this Agreement are severable and if any clause or identifiable part thereof is held to be unenforceable by any court of competent jurisdiction then such enforceability shall not affect the enforceability of the remaining provisions or identifiable parts thereof in these Terms and Conditions.

 *Terms, conditions and exclusions apply.
-Offer valid for new customers of Sovereign Print only.
-Maximum available discount applies.
-Promotion cannot be used in conjunction with any other promotional offer or discount.
-This offer is valid between 30th Aug 2022 and 31st October 2022.
-Sovereign Print reserves the right to withdraw or amend this promotion as necessary.
-Sovereign Print reserves the right to refuse to honour the promotion to anyone who Sovereign Print reasonably suspects is acting in contravention with these terms and conditions or who Sovereign Print reasonably suspects is acting contrary to the spirit of this promotion.
+This competition is valid between 30th Aug 2022 and 28th October 2022.
+Sovereign Print reserves the right to withdraw or amend this competition as necessary.
+Sovereign Print reserves the right to refuse to honour the competition to anyone who Sovereign Print reasonably suspects is acting in contravention with these terms and conditions or who Sovereign Print reasonably suspects is acting contrary to the spirit of this promotion.
+Image for illustrative purposes only.

 The promoter of this promotion is Sovereign Print, Riverside House, Maple Drive, Dyffryn Business Park, Ystrad Mynach, Hengoed, CF82 7UA.
 Your statutory rights are unaffected by these terms and conditions.